jonathanbokvad/BookCategorize/README.md

 # BookCategorize
-Search for, categorize and rate your favorite books in this ASP.NET application.
+Search, categorize and rate your favorite books in this ASP.NET application.
 Search was made possible by requesting information from Google book API.

 ## How-to: